Welcome to The Broad,

 At The Broad, everybody is welcome.
-We are not guided by a political agenda and have an editor-in-chief, Helena, who’s impartial and passionate in equal measure.
+We are not guided by a political agenda and our Editor-in-Chief, Ailie is impartial and passionate in equal measure.

 The opinions on The Broad are those of the author and are no reflection of the views of the website itself or its owners.